-Anything from a long walk to stair climbing can get labor initiated.
+Exercise can be anything from a long walk to stair climbing.
 Gravity may help your baby descend farther into the birth canal and dilate your cervix through simple pressure.
 Even if this method doesn’t work, it’s a great way to relieve stress and keep your body strong for the task ahead.

 2. Nipple Stimulation

 Stimulating your nipples can cause your uterus to contract and possibly bring about labor.
 In fact, if you choose to breastfeed your baby right after delivery, this same stimulation is what will help your uterus to shrink back to its original size.
 You or your partner may manually roll your nipples or you can try using a breast pump for stronger stimulation.

 Some providers will offer to strip your membranes to encourage labor.
 Though the procedure is done in the office, there are no medications involved.
 Your doctor will use a gloved finger to separate the amniotic sac from the uterine wall.
 This action releases more of those prostaglandins.

 Following the procedure, you may experience cramps and spotting.
 If you experience heavier bleeding similar to a menstrual period, contact your doctor.